AndreiShenets/simple-bdd/README.md

 # Cucumber-like bdd tests
-Simple cucumber-like test framework to use on Universal Windows App platform or any other project because of .net standard support
+Simple cucumber-like test framework to use on Universal Windows App platform or any other project because of .net standard 1.1 as target
-.net standard version is 1.1

 The goal of this project is to create some simple BDD framework.
 The reasons: